rogerdahl/cuda-benoit/README.md

 The CPU implementations were all parallelized using OpenMP.

 An interesting observation that can be made from viewing the different implementations is the big difference in level of complexity between the CUDA and the SSE implementations.
 The SSE implementations had to be written in assembly (or by using assembly intrinsics).
 The fact that the number of iterations in the loop vary for each escape time calculation has to be handled manually by masking techniques.
 In addition, the loop must be bracketed by code that first packs the starting values into XMM registers and unpacks the results afterwards.
 In contrast, the CUDA implementation of the escape time calculation loop looks like the plain C++ implementation.
-In other words, not only does the CUDA implementation of the Mandelbrot escape time calculation run much faster (see Benchmark\_), it also saved a lot of developer time.
+In other words, not only does the CUDA implementation of the Mandelbrot escape time calculation run much faster, it also saved a lot of developer time.

 #### Benchmarks